rusty-dusty-corner/qwq_quaternion_attractor/README_DEVELOPER.md

 - ✅ `npm run example:png` works
 - ✅ You understand the under-sampling bug is the main issue
 - ✅ You know we have working WASM in `legacy2/`
-- ✅ You understand browser integration is broken
+- ✅ You understand browser integration now works with ES modules
+- ✅ You know project structure has been optimized and organized

 **Time to productive**: 5 minutes (not hours!)